damianhakert/damianhakert.github.io/source/posts/2016-12-06-building-a-new-gitlab-docs-site-with-nanoc-gitlab-ci-and-gitlab-pages.html.md

 end
 ```

-The `pull_repos` task inside the Rakefile is pretty self-explanatory, but here's
+The `pull_repos` task inside the Rakefile is pretty self-explanatory if you know
-what it does:
+some Ruby, but here's what it does:

 1. `nanoc.yml` is loaded since it contains the information we need for the various products.
 1. The products data are pulled from the config.